 Located in the north-east of Botswana, the Chobe National Park was Botswana’s first national park.
 It is bordered in the north by the Chobe River and is known for its huge concentration of wildlife.

 Chobe has four distinctive areas.
-The Savuti Channel, Linyati, Serondella and Nogatsaa.
-Each area known for concentrations of specific game.
+The Savuti Channel, Linyanti, Serondella, and Nogatsaa.
+Each area is known for its concentrations of specific game types.

 Being only 70 km from Victoria Falls, this park makes an excellent add on to a Victoria Falls trip.
 The Chobe River is more like a vast lake and has a number of excellent lodges on its shores.
 Here one can enjoy the incredible sunrises and sunsets from your boat while watching the elephant at play on the shore.